cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadDart"></a>
 # **packagesUploadDart**
-> DartPackageUploadResponse packagesUploadDart(owner, repo, data)
+> DartPackageUpload packagesUploadDart(owner, repo, data)

 Create a new Dart package